kvz/ratestate/README.md

 ratestate.stop()
 ```

-This would internally be hashed to as `UPLOADING-653908770816-1-2`, if we detect a change in our system and blindly call `setState`, this won't execute `worker` if
+This would internally be 'hashed' as `UPLOADING-653908770816-1-2`, if we detect a change in our system and blindly call `setState` for our entity, this won't execute the `worker` on it if

  - The `status` has not changed, AND
- - We have less than a new megate of `bytes_received`, AND
+ - We have less than a new megabyte of `bytes_received`, AND
  - The amount of `uploads` is still the same, AND
  - The amount of `results` is still the same

-Cool and a lot more efficient than serializing and hashing an entire object.
+That's a lot more efficient than serializing and hashing an entire object.

-## setState callbacks

-Optionally you can add a last `callback` argument to `setState`.
-This can be useful when setting the final state of an entity.
-Not recommended otherwise as there's no guarantee your `callback` will be fired for anything other than the final state.

 ## finalState